futureKrishna/ivykids-assignment/README.md

 IN THE package.json file of the server, please update the start inside the scripts from "nodemon index.js" to "node index.js".
 THE OTHER WAY IS TO INSTALL THE "NODEMON" NPM PACKAGE.

+LET ME KNOW IF MORE INFORMATION IS NEED OR THERE"S ANY ISSUE LOADING THE APP.